PotHix/pothix.github.com/content/post/stats-feb-2018.md

 I forgot to add it to the app before it was too late.
 These 3 episodes are related to **Punisher**. 😀

 I spent **3 hours** of my life watching TV shows this month...
 But I also watched some movies.
-I'm not tracking movies yet because I usually don't watch that much.
+I'm not tracking films yet because I usually don't watch that much.
 Last year I watched less than 10 movies.
 In case I decide to start watching more movies I will consider tracking them.